- Price:$1625 // 3 nights / 3 days fishing

-Although the fly fishing guides mainly target red drum (redfish), the marsh is also loaded with speckled trout, sheepshead and enormous black drum.
+Although the fly fishing guides mainly target redfish, the marsh is also loaded with speckled trout, sheepshead and enormous black drum.
 In the spring & summer months it is also very common to run into large schools of cooperative jack crevalle (up to 30 pounds) as well.

 SUMMERTIME NEARSHORE EXPLORATORY FISHING

-Some of our guides are currently exploring the opportunity to consistently combine trophy redfishing with other species such as Cobia, Tarpon, Jacks and Red Snapper.
+Some of our guides are currently exploring the opportunity to consistently combine trophy redfish fishing with other species such as cobia, tarpon, jacks and red snapper.
 The Gulf of Mexico at the mouth of the Mississippi is rich with these other species, although calm conditions must be present to enjoy success for both schooling bull reds and these other species.
 Inquire for details if you are interested in exploring something totally unique.

-The best place to stay when fishing the marsh is a historic, antebellum mansion converted into a lively bed and breakfast called The Woodland Plantation.
-Originally established as a working plantation in the 1834, the Woodland is now a family owned and operated hotel with over twenty bedrooms each with private baths.
-In addition to the “Big House”, the Plantation also has five other buildings on the property for smaller groups to enjoy a private house or condo-style accommodation.
+The Woodland Plantation – a historic, antebellum mansion converted into a lively bed and breakfast – is THE best place to stay when fishing the Louisiana marsh.
+Originally established as a working plantation in the 1834, the Woodland is now a family owned and operated hotel with over twenty bedrooms, each with private baths.
+In addition to the “Big House,” the Plantation also has five other buildings on the property for smaller groups to enjoy a private house or condo-style accommodations.

 Perhaps the most interesting part of the Woodland Plantation is their “Spirits Hall” dining room and bar.
 Once a Catholic church located downriver, Foster moved, refurbished, and converted it into the charming social gather spot for guests.
 Ironically, the modified pulpit is now a well stocked bar.
 The ball game is always on the television, and someone is always available to share a drink or memories from your fishing day on the marsh.

-After organizing hundreds of trips down to the marsh, we have found the majority of our clients prefer to organize the trip into one of the following itinerary options:
+After organizing thousands of trips down to the marsh, we have found that most of our clients prefer to organize the trip as follows: